kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ### Stiffness-Based Multiview Drawing

-The separate paper drawing shows the stiffness-based comparison dimensions.
+The paper drawing shows the stiffness-based comparison dimensions.

 Feature D retains its selected thickness to preserve the bracket geometry and the support span used for Feature C.